 In screening and diagnosis, some results that may be seen include:

-For example, a person with heart disease who has lived with type 2 diabetes for many years without diabetic complications may have a higher A1c target (e.g., 7.5%-8.0%) set by their healthcare provider, while someone who is otherwise healthy and just diagnosed may have a lower target (e.g., 6.0%-6.5%) as long as low blood sugar is not a significant risk.
+For example, a person with heart disease who has lived with type 2 diabetes for many years without diabetic complications may have a higher A1c target (e.g., 7.5%-8.0%) set by their healthcare practitioner, while someone who is otherwise healthy and just diagnosed may have a lower target (e.g., 6.0%-6.5%) as long as low blood sugar is not a significant risk.

 The A1c test report also may include the result expressed in SI units (mmol/mol) and an estimated Average Glucose (eAG), which is a calculated result based on the hemoglobin A1c levels.
+The estimated Average Glucose (eAG) reflects indirectly the glucose level over a period of 2-3 months before the A1c measurement.

 The purpose of reporting eAG is to help a person relate A1c results to everyday glucose monitoring levels and to laboratory glucose tests.
-The formula for eAG converts percentage A1c to units of mg/dL or mmol/L.
+The formula for eAG converts percentage A1c to units of mg/dL or mmol/L. (For details, see below.)

 It should be noted that the eAG is still an evaluation of a person's glucose over the last couple of months.
 It will not match up exactly to any one daily glucose test result.
 The ADA has adopted this calculation and provides a calculator and information on the eAG on their DiabetesPro web site.
 The NGSP web site also provides a calculator to convert hemoglobin A1c in SI units mmol/mol into percentage.